What's the Difference between Ale, Lager and Spontaneous Fermentation

 Certainly the best known Lagers have a golden color, such as Pilsner, Märzen and Munich Helles.
 However, there are also more intense colors, such as the Bock, up to the black Schwarzbier.

 The most famous bottom-fermented beers are the German ones.
 The term Lager was in fact coined in Germany.
 It derives from the German word lagern, which means “to store”.
 In fact, in the past in Germany, beers were stored precisely in warehouses, where temperatures were very low.
 This allowed the beer to be stored better and to obtain a much cleaner product.
 This extreme clarity was obtained with an almost involuntary process, but which we know well today and is known by the term lagerization.
 To learn more about this technique, read the article "How to Lagering the Beer".

 High fermentation beer - Ale

 Top fermented beers are brewed using yeast strains from the Saccharomyces cerevisiae family and are called Ale.

-The characteristic of this yeast family is that it works at higher temperatures, between 18 ° and 26 ° C. High temperatures result in faster fermentation.
+The characteristic of this yeast family is that it works at higher temperatures, between 18 °C and 26 °C. High temperatures result in faster fermentation.
 These types of yeasts have their own flavor profile, which affects the final taste of the beer.
 In fact, when yeasts work at high temperatures, in addition to alcohol and CO2, they also produce a series of by-products, such as esters.
 These esters give specific aromas that we can define as peppery, spicy, fruity and phenolic.